RamXX/assetdownloader/README.md

 # Assets Downloader

 ## Purpose
-This program was written to maintain a local Postgres database with OHLCV data for all stocks in the Russell 1000 and NASDAQ 100 indexes.
+This program was written to maintain a local Postgres database with OHLCV data in the daily timeframe for all stocks in the Russell 1000 and NASDAQ 100 indexes.

 The motivation to write this is not having to constantly relying on Yahoo!
 Finance to obtain historical data, increasing response time and decreasing API calls.